viviczhou/Machine-Learning/EM Algorithm HMM/README.md

 ### 3.3 Does the HMM model the data better than the original non-sequence model?

 The log likelihood of HMM model is higher than that of the original model (both training set and dev set) when K is same and number of iterations is also the same.
 Thus, we can conclude that HMM model is better than the original non-sequence model.

+The results are visualized.
+Please see model_compare.png for more details.